 Not all great views need to be from the highest point.
 There’s plenty to see at sea level, too.

-The amazing geothermal landscape of Rotorua can be experienced up close and personal in Sulphur Bay, a sulphurous area lying on top of a geothermal field.
+The amazing geothermal landscape of Rotorua can be experienced up close and personal in Sulphur Bay Wildlife Refuge, a sulphurous area lying on top of a geothermal field.
 You’ll be amazed by the constantly changing environment as you follow the walkway past silica flats, rocky terraces, and sulphur ledges that sit alongside active boiling mud pools and steam vents.
 Even the water is interesting, its milky colour the result of sulphur particles suspended in the water.